Skip to main content

 A tent on a cliff in Thaidene Nëné National Park Reserve in the Northwest Territories

-To get to Thaidene Nene, you can hop on a scheduled or charter flight into Łutsel K’e from Yellowknife.
-Currently this national park has little infrastructure and no amenities.
-It is an extremely isolated location, and visitors to Thaidene Nene National Park Reserve, must be self-reliant.
+To get to Thaıdene Nëné, you can hop on a scheduled or charter flight into Łutsël K’é from Yellowknife.
+Currently, the national park reserve has limited infrastructure and amenities.
+It is an extremely isolated location, and visitors must be self-reliant.
 Visitors can book an overnight fishing trip or a night at a traditional camp with a local Dene guide.
-Or take a guided, week-long paddling adventure to the East Arm to experience the grandeur, serenity and freedom of these unspoiled, wide-open spaces.
+Or take a guided, week-long paddling adventure to the East Arm to experience the grandeur, serenity, and freedom of these unspoiled, wide-open spaces.
+Visitors can also visit one of the lodges in or near Thaıdene Nëné for some time spent fishing and relaxing.

 Two people laying down and admiring Tuktut Nogait National Park.